wrapnuts/wrapnuts/README.md

 ## Test flight

-1. Make sure to have a .jpg or .png or .wav file in the working directory of Wrapnuts-cli and then run:
+1. Make sure to have a compatible file (.jpg, .png, or .wav) in working directory of Wrapnuts-cli and then run:

 ```bash
 python3 wrapnuts-cli.py